World's thirst for oil to keep growing until 2030s

 An important global energy forecast says the world's thirst for oil will continue to grow until the 2030s and climate-damaging emissions will keep climbing until at least 2040

-An important global energy forecast says the world's thirst for oil will continue to grow until the 2030s and climate-damaging emissions will keep climbing until at least 2040.
+The world's thirst for oil will continue to grow until the 2030s and climate-damaging emissions will keep climbing until at least 2040 — unless governments rethink how we fuel our lives, according to an important global energy industry forecast.

-In its annual long-term outlook, the International Energy Agency called Wednesday for "strong leadership" from governments to bring down emissions.

-It forecasts that growing demand for SUVs could negate the environmental benefits of electric vehicle growth.
-And it says current investment in renewable energy is "insufficient" to meet the needs of growing populations, notably in cities across Asia and Africa.
+Growing demand for SUVs could negate the environmental benefits of the increased use of electric cars.
+And current investment in renewable energy is "insufficient" to meet the needs of growing populations, notably in cities across Asia and Africa.

+This is according to the latest annual long-term outlook released Wednesday from the Paris-based International Energy Agency.
+The World Energy Outlook is closely watched by the oil industry, but it's also increasingly important to governments because of its relevance to climate policy.

+And this year its report, while still focused on forecasting energy needs in the next 20 years, took a stronger-than-usual stand on climate change, calling for "strong leadership" from governments to bring down emissions.

+The IEA said that almost 20% of the growth in last year's global energy use was "due to hotter summers pushing up demand for cooling and cold snaps leading to higher heating needs."

+Environmental advocates say the IEA still isn't doing enough to encourage renewable energy.
+Oil Change International notably criticized the IEA's "over-reliance" on natural gas as a replacement for coal, saying that will lead to "climate chaos" because gas too contributes to emissions.

-The IEA forecast global oil demand of 106.4 million barrels a day in 2040, up from 96.9 million last year.
+Based on current emissions promises by governments, the IEA forecast global oil demand of 106.4 million barrels a day in 2040, up from 96.9 million last year.
+Global oil demand would slow in the 2030s, and coal use would shrink slightly.

-The IEA's World Energy Outlook is increasingly important to governments because of its relevance to climate policy.
+Emissions would continue to rise, if more slowly than today, and wouldn't peak before 2040.

+The U.S. is central to whatever happens next.
+U.S. consumers and businesses were a leading source of growing oil demand last year, the IEA says.
+Also, the U.S. will account for 85% of the increase in global oil production by 2030, thanks to the shale boom.

 ———